 20 Best Things to Do in Athens, Greece

-Athens has definitely stolen our hearts and our bellies!
+Athens has stolen our hearts and our bellies!
 As a kid, I always loved learning about Ancient Greece, so it was so cool seeing the ruins in person!
 As an avid traveler, I know many say to skip Athens, however, I highly recommend spending at least a day in the city!
 We spent 4 days in Athens, and didn’t feel like it was too much.
 In this Athens travel guide I am covering 20 of the best things to do in Athens, Greece.